 The Compensation Committee recommends the compensation for our non-employee directors; our full Board approves or modifies the recommendation.
 Any modifications are implemented after the annual meeting.
-Directors who are also employees, currently only Mr. Wallace, receive no additional compensation for their service as a director, but are reimbursed for any direct board related expenses.
+Directors who are also employees, currently only Mr. Dupuy, receive no additional compensation for their service as a director, but are reimbursed for any direct board related expenses.
 Annual compensation of non-employee directors may be a combination of cash and restricted stock at levels set by the Compensation Committee.

-The Compensation Committee retained FPL Advisory Group ("FPL") as its independent compensation consultant in 2020 to advise it regarding market trends and practices in director compensation and with respect to specific compensation decisions.
-The Company last met with a consultant in 2017 and expects to meet every three years with a compensation consultant to discuss director compensation trends.
+The Company expects to meet every three years with a compensation consultant to discuss director compensation trends.
 The consultant may also attend Compensation Committee meetings periodically.
-FPL provided a report to the Compensation Committee in 2020 and discussed the report with the chair of the committee.
-FPL received a fee of \$17,500 for its compensation consulting services provided to the Compensation Committee in 2020 with respect to director compensation.
+The Compensation Committee retained Ferguson Partners ("FP") as its independent compensation consultant in 2020 to advise it regarding market trends and practices in director compensation and with respect to specific compensation decisions.
+FP provided a report to the Compensation Committee in 2021 and discussed the report with the chair of the committee.
+FP received a fee of \$17,500 for its compensation consulting services provided to the Compensation Committee in 2021 with respect to director compensation.